learn-academy-2023-alpha/pig-latin-ikemayiskray/README.md

     -Our initial logic for the "qu" functionality worked, but we simplified the pseudocode and found a cleaner approach using a better understanding of the basic framework of the app.
 - Second team member: What was the hardest thing about this project?
 What is your biggest take away?
 - Third team member (if applicable): How did you manage the workflow in a group of three?

+**Developer Notes**

+- Success: Time management.
+Initial planning and initial pseudocode created a foundation for the development of the application.
+Throughout development, we continued to iterate upon this foundation, refining methodolgy and adding functionality with the time available.
+- Struggle: Developing test cases.
+As each component of the code was developed, we iteratively tested the functionality to confirm expected behavior.
+This became a challenge to think about edge cases and reviewing how they were processed by the code.
+One technique that we discovered rather late in development was making up words that met criteria that we wanted, rather than researching actual English words.